exexzian/RethinkDB_Node_Tutorial/README.md

 This is actually one of the easier steps.
 And all you need to do is create a `POST` and `GET` request.
 If you're familiar with Express, this will be a breeze, especially since we chained
 RethinkDB to Express already.<br>

-First things first, you want to an AJAX form in your HTML.<br>
+First, you want to an AJAX form in your HTML.<br>
 For now we'll use jQuery for handling AJAX calls, since it's simple and easy.

 <pre><code>